What about 'us'? - High Frequency Words - Considering Lexical Properties in Target Selection

 High Neighbourhood Density and Low Neighbourhood Density Words

-The words in a neighbourhood are based on one sound substitution (e.g., sat to pat or sat to sit), one sound deletion (e.g., sat to at) or one sound addition (e.g., sat to scat).
+The words in a 'neighbourhood' are based on one sound substitution (e.g., sat to pat or sat to sit), one sound deletion (e.g., sat to at) or one sound addition (e.g., sat to scat).
 High neighbourhood density words are phonetically similar to many other words and have 11 or more neighbours.

 Children recognise and repeat high neighbourhood density words slower and less accurately than low-density words which have 10 or fewer neighbours.
 Also, children name high-density words more accurately than low-density words.
 This suggests that lexical processing in children entails a high-density disadvantage in recognition and a high-density advantage in production (Storkel, Armbruster & Hogan, 2006).